ellakoa/postcard-poem/content/posts/copper-threads.md

   Copper threads is part of a collection of poems called 'Woodland Tapestries'

-  The idea is that the woodlands are worked on an ancient loom overseen by the seasons.
+  I had this whimsical idea that the woodlands are worked on an ancient loom overseen by the seasons.

   Winter, Spring and Summer will be weaved in due course.
-collection: "111"
+collection: Woodland Tapestries
 aspect: landscape
 image: /img/derp-cat.jpeg
 metaImage: /img/derp-cat.jpeg